rzzzwilson/PixelVFO/Design.rst

 Operation
 ---------

 The VFO has two modes: 'ONLINE' and 'standby'.
+The status will be shown in a button on the screen.
+Clicking the button will toggle the status.

-The displayed frequency will be changed by ...
+The displayed frequency will be changed by clicking on a frequency digit, which will present a keypad (digits 1->9, 0, #).
+Clicking on a keypad digit will change the highlighted frequency digit and move to the next digit.
+Changing the last digit in the frequency buffer will dismiss the keypad.
+Pressing the '#' keypad digit will dismiss the keypad.
+Selecting any digit in the frequency buffer will move the highlight to that digit.

-The menu will be shown after ...
+The menu will be shown after pressing the 'Menu' button.

 Touchscreen interrupts
 ----------------------